-Admission: To be admitted to the 2016 Annual Meeting of Stockholders (the "Annual Meeting") you must present valid photo identification and, if your shares are held by a bank, broker or other nominee, proof of beneficial ownership of the shares.
+Admission: To be admitted to the 2019 Annual Meeting of Stockholders (the "Annual Meeting"), you must present a valid government-issued photo identification and, if your shares are held by a bank, broker or other nominee, proof of beneficial ownership of the shares.
+Eligibility to Vote: You can vote if you were a holder of Korn Ferry's common stock at the close of business on August 5, 2019.

-Eligibility to Vote: You can vote if you were a holder of Korn Ferry's common stock at the close of business on August 17, 2016.
+Voting Matters (page 73)

-Voting Matters (page 73) 1 Election of Directors Page Reference (for more detail) page 8 Board Vote Recommendation FOR each Director Nominee 2 Advisory Resolution on Executive Compensation Page Reference (for more detail) page 24 Board Vote Recommendation FOR 3 Approval of Third Amended and Restated 2008 Stock Incentive Plan Page Reference (for more detail) page 56 Board Vote Recommendation FOR 4 Ratification of Independent Registered Public Accounting Firm Page Reference (for more detail) page 66 Board Vote Recommendation FOR
+1 Election of Directors Reference (for more detail) page 8 Board Vote Recommendation FOR each Director Nominee 2 Advisory Resolution to Approve Executive Compensation Reference (for more detail) page 24 Board Vote Recommendation FOR 3 Approval of Fourth Amended & Restated 2008 Stock Incentive Plan Reference (for more detail) page 52 - 59 Board Vote Recommendation FOR 4 Ratification of Independent Registered Public Accounting Firm Reference (for more detail) page 62 Board Vote Recommendation FOR 5 Stockholder Proposal Requesting Amendments to Allow Holders of 10% of Outstanding Shares to Call Special Stockholder Meetings Reference (for more detail) pages 68 - 69 Board Vote Recommendation AGAINST

-How to Cast Your Vote (page 73 - 74)
+How to Cast Your Vote (pages 73 - 75)

-On or about August 26, 2016, we will mail a Notice of Internet Availability of Proxy Materials to stockholders of our common stock as of August 17, 2016, other than those stockholders who previously requested electronic or paper delivery of communications from us.
+On or about August 20, 2019, we will mail a Notice of Internet Availability of Proxy Materials to stockholders of our common stock as of August 5, 2019, other than those stockholders who previously requested electronic or paper delivery of communications from us.
 Stockholders of record can vote by any of the following methods: